OpenNebula/docs/source/installation_and_configuration/private_marketplaces/market_s3.rst

     REGION            = "default"
     SIGNATURE_VERSION = s3

-which is created by passing to the following command:
+which is created by passing the following command:

 .. prompt:: bash $ auto